 A core bedtime routine can be very brief and grows with your child.
 We use 4 main parts in the bedtime routines of our children.
 The fun parts can change, but having a consistent routine will help your baby learn to sleep.
 (Learn the core parts of a good bedtime routine: Easy and Effective Bedtime Routines)

-Consistent Daily Wake Time
+3. Keep a Consistent Daily Wake Time

 I think most of us know that having a consistent bedtime is important.
 But having a consistent wake time is just as important.